gusalbukrk/front-end-starter/README.md

 ### webpack-dev-server & .browserslistrc

-- webpack-dev-server's auto-reloading doesn't work when there's a `.browserslistrc` file
+- webpack-dev-server's auto-reloading doesn't work when there's a `.browserslistrc` file or a `browserslist` key in `package.json`
 - this happens because webpack-dev-server isn't yet 100% compatible with webpack 5

 ### mini-css-extract-plugin